gjwajda/BrewerySupplyChainDapp/README.md

 # BrewerySupplyChainDapp

 Part of the Udacity Blockchain course.
-This is a prototype supply chain decentralized application (dapp) for breweries that allows someone to manage and audit blockchain product ownership as the product is transferred down the supply chain.
+Spent time learning and applying event driven architecture with modern blockchain design by creating a prototype decentralized application (dapp).
+The application allows someone to manage and audit blockchain product ownership as the product is transferred down the supply chain (ex. from growing hops to distributing to customers).
+Technologies include Node.js, Leveldb, Solidity, and Ethereum smart contracts.

 ------------------------------------------------------------------------------